MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxRepairRequest.md

 ## PARAMETERS

 ### -CorruptionType
-!!!
-Exchange Server 2010

-The CorruptionType parameter specifies the type of corruption that you want to detect and repair.
-You can use the following values:

-- SearchFolder

-- AggregateCounts

-- ProvisionedFolder

-- FolderView

-You can search for multiple corruption types at a time.
-Separate multiple types with a comma.
-For example SearchFolder,AggregateCounts.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The CorruptionType parameter specifies the type of corruption that you want to detect and repair.
 You can use the following values:

 - SearchFolder